-The lake nestles in a valley surrounded forested slopes and mountains whcih make it very scenic - and a very popular summer destination with visitors.
+Lake Maggiore is one of the popular 'Lombardy lakes' of northern Italy.
+The 65 kilometre long lake nestles in a valley surrounded by forested slopes and mountains and with numerous attractive towns and sections of coastline which make it very scenic and a very popular summer destination with visitors.

 The opulently decorated interior of the palace and its many artworks and tapestries comes as quite a contrast after passing through the streets of the village!
 The 'cave rooms' below the palace are also fascinating, with relatively modest rooms decorated with various sea themes.

 The baroque style gardens of the palace are also particularly impressive and the main highlight in Isola Bella, running in terraces down to the sea and featuring many statues, water features and impressive plant arrangements.
 This is a very picturesque island and a visit to explore its harbour and old village center is highly recommended and a highlight of a visit to Lake Maggiore - although it is true to say you will not be alone if you visit in summer!

 Two of the other beautiful Borromean Islands can also be visited: